 What do bass pickups do?

 Bass Pickups are the heart of analogue instruments they produce sound through an amplifier.
-They are a transducer which captures the strings vibrations via a magnetic field.
+They are a transducer which captures the string vibration via a magnetic field.
 The magnetic field then fluctuates and again transforms the vibrations into an electrical current.
 This in turn is amplified by your amplifier and is then heard by your ears out of the speaker.

 The pickups listed below have specific features in their style and design.
 Some are better for other genres than others.
-The two most common bass pickups are the split coil pickup and the single coil pickup.
+The two most common bass pickups are the split coil pickup usually found on Precision Basses and the single coil pickup on the Jazz.
 These two pickups are talked about in detail on on the Difference between Precision and Jazz post.

 This pickup is commonly paired together with a split coil (like the Fender Aerodyne) to help provide a wider spectrum of sound.